xdmnl/api-documentation/source/includes/_endpoints.md

 custom_fields | object |
 custom_fields.job title | string |
 custom_fields.custom field name | string |
+is_private | boolean | Whether or not the contact is individual

 A contact is a person/entity with whom you have communicated.